yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 KNN (**K**-**N**earest **N**eighbors algorithm) is a type of supervised learning that could be used in classification.
 Due to its simplicity, lots of textbooks use it as an introductory example.

 The ask is: given a labeled dataset and a new data point, find out K closest data points (nearest neighbors) to this new data point.
 We can then draw insights / conclusions based on the labels of these K neighbors, e.g. if more than K/2 neighbors belong to the same label, then the new data point is predicted to likely (>50% chance) belong to this label/category too.
 That's right - you know what people oftentimes say, a man is judged by the company he keeps!
-Here's an visual, for 2D data points, i.e. (x, y):
+Here's a visual, for 2D data points, i.e. (x, y):

 ![knn-visual](../assets/images/20220326/knn-visual.png)
 *Image Credit: [DataCamp](https://twitter.com/DataCamp/status/1037324501757976577)*